Wang Nong: Biography

-Artistic Creation
+Artistry

 Art historian Liu Chuanming noted that Wang Nong incorporated Western painting techniques, such as chiaroscuro, light and shadow, and perspective, into his Chinese painting creations, based on his foundation in Western painting techniques.
 He depicted landscapes and animal subjects related to his childhood memories of migration in China's border regions.
 In addition to animal paintings, Wang's passion for Peking opera led him to depict characters from the opera in his artworks.

 Xu Beihong once invited Qi Baishi to demonstrate his techniques to students at the Beiping Art School.
 Qi Baishi's daily routine involved using ink lines that could penetrate to the back of paper until the paper turned completely black.
 Wang Nong adopted this technique of using lines and ink to create a translucent effect.
 The painter Xu Qingping stated that Wang had a straightforward personality typical of people from Northeast China, and he had a good grasp of the local customs and natural forms of China's border regions, and created a sense of openness in his painting compositions.
 Wang used splash-ink techniques to create a strong sense of movement and momentum in his depictions of horses.
 The painter Liang Junwu noted that Wang portrayal of Mongolian horses emphasized the developed chest, leg tendons, robust physique, and thick hoof horn of the horses.

 Wang Nong attended performances of the Peking opera troupe at the Beiping Art School, and also took the stage as an amateur enthusiast, which influenced his creation of Peking opera-themed artwork.
 Xu Qingping analyzed that Wang first outlined the overall silhouette of the characters using large color blocks and then added details such as facial expressions, gestures, and props such as whips or sticks, completing the brushwork in one go.
 By unifying the brushwork, the artist brought vitality to the composition, which combined with vivid color contrasts created the artistic effect of the artwork.